Introduction

 Lifestyle Expectations in Retirement

 The amount of superannuation needed for a comfortable retirement is not a one-size-fits-all figure.
 Individual lifestyle expectations play a significant role in determining how much super you might need to retire comfortably.
+Decisions about whether assets should be held inside or outside super can also impact your long-term outcomes, which we explore in properties vs super: comparing investment options for Australian retirement income.
 A comfortable retirement for one person may look very different from another’s ideal retirement lifestyle.

 Consider these points regarding lifestyle expectations and their impact on your superannuation needs: